-D. Count IV
+D. Count III

-In Kansas, the court determines two threshold requirements for the tort of outrage: "(1) whether the defendant's conduct may reasonably be regarded as so extreme and outrageous as to permit recovery; and (2) whether the emotional distress suffered by the plaintiff was of such extreme degree the law must intervene because the distress inflicted was so severe that no reasonable person should be expected to endure it."
+In Kansas, the court determines two threshold requirements for the tort of outrage "(1) whether the defendant's conduct may reasonably be regarded as so extreme and outrageous as to permit recovery; and (2) whether the emotional distress suffered by the plaintiff was of such extreme degree the law must intervene because the distress inflicted was so severe that no reasonable person should be expected to endure it."
 Smith v.
 Welch, 967 P.2d 727, 733 (Kan.
 1998).
-Plaintiff must show: (1) Wisner's conduct was intentional or in reckless disregard of plaintiff; (2) the conduct was extreme and outrageous; (3) there was a causal connection between Wisner's conduct and plaintiff's mental distress; and (4) plaintiff's mental distress was extreme and severe.
+Plaintiff must show: (1) Wisner's conduct was intentional or in reckless disregard of plaintiff; (2) his conduct was extreme and outrageous; (3) there was a causal connection between the Wisner's conduct and plaintiff's mental distress; and (4) plaintiff's mental distress was extreme and severe.
 Id.

-Defendant argues that plaintiff's claims are standard boilerplate allegations and also that plaintiff never claimed his mental distress was debilitating.
-But plaintiff alleges that Wisner acted in reckless disregard of plaintiff's well-being, resulting in medically significant, extreme, and severe emotional distress.
-In his invasion of privacy claim, plaintiff states that as a result of Wisner's conduct, he suffered long-lasting, medically significant emotional distress that required medical treatment.
-Plaintiff also claims that Wisner's conduct was "extreme and outrageous by any reasonable standard . . . in any community of America, and goes beyond the bounds of decency[,] so as to be regarded as utterly atrocious and intolerable in civilized society."
-(Doc.
-31, at 16.)
+Defendant argues that plaintiff's claims are standard boilerplate allegations and also that plaintiff never claimed his mental distress was debilitating or required medication or therapy.
+But plaintiff alleges that Wisner acted in reckless disregard of plaintiff's well-being resulting in medically significant, extreme, and severe emotional distress.
+Plaintiff also claims that Wisner's conduct was extreme and outrageous by any reasonable standard in any community of America, and goes beyond the bounds of decency, so as to be regarded as utterly atrocious and intolerable in civilized society.
 It is plausible from the pleadings that plaintiff obtained medical treatment for the emotional distress he suffered as a result of Wisner's reckless conduct.
 At this stage, the court assumes that the pleadings are true and makes all inference in favor of plaintiff.
 Plaintiff's claim of outrage is plausible.